gabobaxx/typescript-nodejs-mongodb-task-app/README.md

-# TYPESCRIPT, NODEJS & MONGODB CRUD :rocket:
+# TYPESCRIPT, NODEJS & MONGODB TASKS APP :rocket:

-This is a template project using TS.
+This is a task app using TS.
+Second project with typescript, nodejs and mongodb.

 ## Technologies used for this project :computer: